What caused tech layoff 2022–2024

 Like it or not, executives have very little interest in hiring and to some extent will make hiring challenging.

-The expenses on staffing are regularly scrutinized.
+The staffing expenses are regularly scrutinized.
 It is not uncommon to need a CFO or CEO to sign off any new hire even for junior roles.

 Promotions are hard to come by.
 Many promotions are frozen due to budget constraints.
 If it happens, it goes through extremely stringent criteria.

-There is very little room for leadership roles, because organizations want to have workers on the ground working instead of managers counted as overhead.
+There is very little room for leadership roles, because organizations want to have workers on the ground working instead of managers counted as overhead, sometimes negatively viewed as manager managing managers which is unproductive.

 Profitability and artificial intelligence are the themes in earning calls.
 Public companies are rewarded with rising share prices only if they meet earning targets and having AI in their future plans.